Sunday, January 12, 2025

 The 35mm has the same ghosting issue at it's widest aperture of F2.8, but is sharp and usable at F4 and beyond.
 This one seemed to be a bit warmer than the 50mm and 24mm.

 The 24mm is probably the least impressive out of the group, but like the 35mm is usable at F4.
-It has very interesting flaring, a blue, anamorphic-type of flare.
-I've used it for wides and some interesting close ups.
+It has very interesting flaring; a blue, anamorphic-type of flare.
+I've used it for wide shots and some interesting close ups.

 Benefits: